F5 rSeries Planning Guide Source |

 Validating Tenant Status via webUI¶

-Once the tenant is deployed you can monitor its status in the Tenant Managment > Tenant Deployments webUI page.
+Once the tenant is deployed you can monitor its status in the Tenant Management > Tenant Deployments webUI page.
 You’ll see the State show Deployed but the Status column will be empty until the tenant starts initializing.
+The tenant will cycle through various phases as the tenant starts initializing.
+It should go from an empty status to Starting.

-You can view a more detailed tenant status using the Tenant Managment > Tenant Details webUI page.
-You may select a refresh period, and a specific tenant to monitor in deeper detail:
+You can view a more detailed tenant status using the Tenant Management > Tenant Details webUI page.
+You may select a tenant to view and refresh period, to monitor in deeper detail.
+As of F5OS-A 1.8.0 this page will display real time and historical tenant CPU, Memory, and Disk usage.

 Clicking on one of the hyperlinks will bring you to the BIG-IP webUI of that tenant, and you’ll need to login with default credentials of admin/admin.
 You will be prompted to change the password for the admin account.

-Now login with the new admin password, and you’ll be brought into the intial setup wizard of the BIG-IP tenant.
+Now login with the new admin password, and you’ll be brought into the initial setup wizard of the BIG-IP tenant.

 Tenant Deployment via API¶